Algerian court sentences prominent journalist to 5 years

 Ihsane El-Kadi was detained Dec.
 23 at his home in the capital, Algiers.
 He was accused of receiving foreign funding for his outlets.
 He has remained in custody since his arrest and appeared in court on Sunday for the verdict, along with a collective of lawyers, defending him, journalists and family members.

-The court also ordered El-Kandi to pay a fine of 700,000 Algerian dinars ($5,200).
+The court also ordered El-Kadi to pay a fine of 700,000 Algerian dinars ($5,200).
 The media company which owns El-Kadi’s website and radio station was ordered dissolved, its assets seized, and a fine of one million Algerian dinars ($7,390) was slapped on its owners.

 El-Kadi, who was active in Algeria’s Hirak pro-democracy protest movement in 2019, appears to be the latest target of an encroaching crackdown on dissenting voices in the North African country.